Email address: Undergraduate Students email@example.com

 Any falsification of information on the application or transcripts will be sufficient cause for disqualification for admission or dismissal from the University if the individual has enrolled.
 All tuition and fees paid and credit earned are forfeited under such dismissal.

-Factors considered in making admission decisions for non-traditional students (students who have not been out of high school more than four years) who have not previously attended a college or university include, but are not limited to, the following: the candidate’s previous academic performance at the secondary school level, including the rigor of the curriculum pursued and the overall grade-point average achieved; results from either the ACT or SAT I exams if available; the candidate’s rank in class (when available); life or work experiences; and any other factors which help to determine the candidate’s potential for academic success.
+Factors considered in making admission decisions for non-traditional students and adult students include, but are not limited to, the following: the candidate’s previous academic performance at the secondary school and/or college level, including the rigor of the curriculum pursued and the overall grade-point average achieved; results from either the ACT or SAT I exams if available; the candidate’s rank in class (when available); life or work experiences; and any other factors which help to determine the candidate’s potential for academic success.

 Non-Degree Student Admission